Nonprofit Corporate Sponsorships: Real-Life Examples & Practical Advice

 4. Curate Limited-Edition Products That Support Your Mission

 The Trevor Project also partnered with clothing company Abercrombie & Fitch during Pride.
-The company provided a $200,000 donation to The Trevor Project and worked directly with the nonprofit to design a limited-edition, gender-neutral clothing line.
+Abercrombie & Fitch provided a $200,000 donation to The Trevor Project and worked directly with the nonprofit to design a limited-edition, gender-neutral clothing line.

 In addition, the website included language affirming the sponsorship and The Trevor Project’s mission, acknowledging the company’s desire to remember that Pride started as a protest.

-Partnering with a for-profit to create limited-edition products is a way to raise money for your nonprofit while also increasing your brand awareness and potential media coverage.
+Partnering with a for-profit to create limited-edition products can raise money for your nonprofit while increasing your brand awareness and potential media coverage.

 Supporters seen wearing your clothing line or other swag around town can use that experience as a conversation starter with others about your mission.